 {133}

 case.
 Do they mean to argue that ordination did not begin as a distinctive title till after the departure of the Spirit of God?
 Moreover, the Spirit of God does not justify, by systematic rules, breaking through His own order: it would be most mischievous to say He did.
-But the case was not one of the prerogative of spiritual gifts, but of order; for women had spiritual gifts, as we read elsewhere, and directions are given for their exercise; but they were not to use them in the church, because it was out of order&#8212;not comely.
-But there was no hint that any of the men were not, *but the contrary,* because it was *not* out of order.
+But the case was not one of the prerogative of spiritual gifts, but of order; for women had spiritual gifts, as we read elsewhere, and directions are given for their exercise; but they were not to use them in the church, because it was out of order -- not comely.
+But there was no hint that any of the men were not, *but the contrary*, because it was not out of order.
 Aptness to teach may be a very important qualification for a bishop; but it cannot be said *from Scripture* to be disorderly for a layman to speak in the church, if God have given him ability.
 Besides, though these extraordinary gifts may have ceased, I by no means admit that the ordinary gifts for the edification of the church, of believers, have ceased.

 On the contrary, I believe they are the instrument, the only real instrument of edification; nor do I see why, on principle, they should not be exercised in the church, or why the church has not a title to the edification derived from them.
 If I were to speak of lay preaching, I should be referred to the orderly way in which Christ had given, in His church, some apostles, etc. Now, unless one man centres all these in one person by virtue of ordination, I do not see how it applies.
-I read, Some, one; some, another&#8212; &#8220;the Head, Christ, from whom the whole body, fitly joined together, and compacted by that which *every joint supplieth,* according to the effectual working in *the measure of every part,* maketh increase of the body, to the edifying of itself in love.&#8221; And I read, that there are given, one the eye, the other the foot, the other the ear, that there *might be no schism* in the body.
+I read, Some one; some, another -- "the Head, Christ, from whom the whole body, fitly joined together, and compacted by that which *every joint supplieth*, according to the effectual working in *the measure of every part*, maketh increase of the body, to the edifying of itself in love".
+And I read, that there are given, one the eye, the other the foot, the other the ear, that there *might be no schism* in the body.
 And if we have lost many and ornamental members, it is no reason why we should cut off the rest; the word of wisdom, or the word of knowledge, or the like.
 If the Spirit of God be clean gone out of the church how came that about?
 Was it when laymen spoke, or office was maintained?

-It will then be said, they may do it *out* of, but not *in,* the church.
-Why not?
+It will then be said, they may do it *out* of, but not *in*, the church, Why not?
 Thus far, then, for speaking in the church.
 I advocate no system.
 I mourn over the departure of many of the comely parts, on which God set comeliness.
 I take these scriptures as scriptural evidence, that the notion of laymen

 {134}